 Anandajit Ray was born in 1965 in Kolkata.
 He joined M. S. University, Baroda and completed his Bachelor of Fine Arts in 1989 and Master of Fine Arts in Painting in 1991.

-Anandajit Ray controlled formats recall diverse genres, from the miniature tradition to the comic strip.
+Anandajit Ray’s controlled formats recall diverse genres, from the miniature tradition to the comic strip.
 He laboriously creates this hybrid form which ultimately project on areas of adolescence: avenues of escape from a potentially dreary reality; desires materialized through the popular media.
 Ray simultaneously explores the mundane, phantasmal, the ridiculous and the horrific.
-The seduction and intimacy offered by these themes, Far from being repelled, Ray is actually seduced by these themes like intimacy.